Visual Impairment – Combined Rehabilitation Teaching and Orientation and Mobility

 Note: International applicants who need an F-1 or J-1 Visa are not currently eligible for this program.

-Applications are accepted each Fall and Spring semester.
+Applications are accepted each Fall semester.
 To start your application, click here.
 When applying to this program, under Program of Study, select School of Education -Special Education and Rehabilitation Teaching and Orientation and Mobility.

 If you are interested in pursuing NYS teacher certification, consider applying to our master’s degree program in Blind and Visually Impaired.
 If you a certified teacher of the Blind and Visually Impaired OR hold a Master’s degree in Rehabilitation Teaching or Teacher of the Blind and Visually Impaired, consider our Advanced Certificate program in Orientation and Mobility.
 If you are interested in pursuing a program specifically in Rehabilitation Teaching, consider applying for our master’s degree program in Visual Impairment – Rehabilitation Teaching.